chapel-lang/chapel/doc/release/launcher.rst

 First, let's see how to use an SSH-based launcher with an interactive `salloc` session.
-Here we will assume the UDP conduit, but any other launcher supporting SSH can be configured analagously.
+Here we will assume the UDP conduit, but any other launcher supporting SSH can be configured analogously.

 .. code-block:: bash